Online registration has now closed. If you want to attend this event, please email email@example.com for details of how to register onsite.

 How can participants be offered confidentiality when focusing on leadership roles which can easily identify individuals?

 How can dual professional and academic responsibilities be met by leaders researching in close-to-practice studies?

 Such issues might relate to ethical dimensions of the use of methods for data collection which are similar to methods used in the leadership of a school, for example surveys and observation.
 We will consider the risks and how all concerned can be protected, whilst not forgetting to reflect on how the benefits of educational leadership research can be maximized.

 This event will reflect on the ethicality of educational leadership research in relation to the launch of a special issue of Management of Education journal, which focused on research methods for educational leadership, and the launch of the revised BERA ethical guidelines.
 We will discuss the application of the ethical guidelines to a range of educational leadership research, reflecting on a range of research approaches.

 Workshop to support discussion and application of the ethical guidelines to some educational leadership research scenarios to identify options and decision-making

 Completion of evaluation forms

 BERA offer a limited amount of bursaries for BERA Student Members only.

-Bursaries are available for BERA Student Members to the value of £50 towards travel, and complimentary registration for the event.
+Bursaries are available for BERA Student Members to the value of £75 towards travel.

-To apply for one of these bursaries, please email firstname.lastname@example.org with a 200 word statement on why you want to attend this event.
+To apply for one of these bursaries, please email firstname.lastname@example.org with a 250 word statement on why you want to attend this event and why you need the financial assistance.
 Bursaries are offered on a first come, first served basis.
-Once approved you will be sent details of how to register online.
 Travel expenses will be reimbursed after the event in accordance with our travel policies.
 You must not have previously received bursary funding from BERA.